Euclideon/vaultclient/docs/UserGuide.md

 ## 4. Settings
 ![Settings](images/settings.png)

-Settings contain both a large number of functional and visual customisations to the Vault Client such as changing the display theme, showing FPS, onscreen compass, displaying diagnostic and advanced GIS settings.
+The settings window has five? subheadings which allow the user to customise and control how the vault client looks and operates.
+The subheading can be opened by left-clicking on the arrows to the left.

 #### Appearance

 ![Appearance Settings](images/appearance.png)

-Allows users to change presentation UI, Mouse Anchor Shape, Default Voxel Shape.
+Here the user can adjust several settings that change the appearance of the client:

+  - A visual theme can be chosen to change the overall colour scheme, options are Light and Dark.???
+  - The user can choose to display diagnostic information, such as FPS???
+  - The user can choose to display advanced GIS settings in the top-right corner.
+  - The FPS limit of the client when running in the background can be toggled???
+  - The compass in the bottom-right corner can be toggled on/off.
+  - By default the UI is not visible in Presentation or Fullscreen mode (hotkey `F5`) but this setting can be changed.
+  - The appearance of the mouse when anchoring to models or map tiles can be changed.
+  - The user can set the shape of voxels in the main window to either points, squares or cubes.

 #### Input and Controls

 ![Input Settings](images/inputcontrol.png)

-Allows on screen mouse control, Touchscreen friendly UI, inverse X and Y axis, mouse pivot settings (bindings & mouse icon control).
+Expanding this subheading allows the user to change settings that affect how they interface with the client:

+  - Can toggle on-screen mouse controls.
+  - Can change the UI to be touchscreen friendly ???
+  - The X and Y axes can be inverted, which will affect camera movement with the mouse.
+  - Mouse-controlled camera movement can be customised by the user, descriptions of the different mouse pivot bindings can be found in section **1.
+Scene Viewport** above.

 #### Viewport

 ![Viewport Settings](images/viewport.png)

-Changes minimal viewing distance and maximum viewing distance, allows changing field of view.
+These options allow the user to changes the camera's minimum and maximum viewing distance, and field of view of the camera lens.
   > TIP: If experiencing loss of image, try changing the near and far plane settings to make your objects visible again.

 #### Maps & Elevation

 ![Maps & Elevation Settings](images/mapsandelevation.png)

-The top two checkboxes are used to toggle Map Tiles and allow the mouse to lock to maps when using the mouse for camera movement.
+The top two checkboxes here are used to toggle Map Tiles and allow the mouse to lock to maps when using the mouse for camera movement.

-Tile Server allows overlay with existing maps, clicking `Tile Server` prompts the user to enter a https:// address for background tiles, with the option to import .png or .jpg files.
+Tile Server allows overlay with existing maps??, clicking `Tile Server` prompts the user to enter a https:// address for background tiles, with the option to import .png or .jpg files.??

 ![Tile Server](images/tileserver.png)